visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 only remaining course of action for the **Primary** to *resolve* the issue is to file a product development issue as discussed at the end of a preceding section.

-If after investigation and diagnosis the work required to resolve a customer response incident remains highly uncertain or is not believed to be a *low-hanging-fruit* type task, the **Primary** should search the issue system to see if this is a known issue and, if so, add additional information to that known issue about this new **Customer Response** incident (and perhaps remove the *reviewed* tag from the issue to cause the issue to be re-reviewed at the next VisIt_ project meeting) or submit a *new* issue to the product development issue tracker.
-Such action then *resolves* the original **Customer Response** issue.
+If after investigation and diagnosis the work required to resolve an SRE incident remains highly uncertain or is not believed to be a *low-hanging-fruit* type task, the **Primary** should search the issue system to see if this is a known issue and, if so, add additional information to that known issue about this new SRE incident (and perhaps remove the *reviewed* tag from the issue to cause the issue to be re-reviewed at the next VisIt_ project meeting) or submit a *new* issue to the product development issue tracker.
+Such action then *resolves* the original SRE issue.

 .. _sre_scf_issues: